cabhishek/blog/_pages/index.md

 }
 -->

-I currently work at [The Motley Fool](http://fool.com) in Washington DC and on [Datathletics]() a project I helped Co-Found.
+I work at [The Motley Fool](http://fool.com) in Washington DC and on [Datathletics]() a project I helped Co-Found.

-I'm interested in Product development, open source technologies and currently write software in Javascript/Nodejs, Python and Golang.
+I'm interested in Product development, open source technology, data analysis and visualization.
+I enjoy writing code while travelling.
-And I've also recently ventured into datascience and data visualization world.

-This site is built using [Ingen](https://github.com/philipwalton/ingen)

 ## Contact